 One of the highlights of Florence was it’s seemingly ever present Duomo.
 It’s exquisite marble exterior and Dome designed by Brunelleschi, were stunning to say the least.
 If you are ever in Florence wondering if you should pay the 5 Euros to walk to the top of the Duomo, do it.
 It is sublime.
 From the close up views of the ceiling of the dome, to the journey through it’s double walled structure to the endless views from the top of the dome, it is well worth the entry fee.
 Below are several images from Florence’s famous duomo.

+While in Florence, we had hoped to visit the stunning Medici Chapels which are part of the Basilica of San Lorenzo.
 From Florence, we took a train to Monterosso, one of the five villages which comprise the Cinque Terra area on the northeast coast of Italy.
 The area was beautiful, defined by steep agriculture laden seaside hills, and attractive, vertically oriented villages built on impossibly angled cliffs.
 We spent several days there, perhaps one too many.
 My favorite day was spent hiking the 9 mile trail that extends between the 5 villages.
 Below are a few images from three of my favorites of the five villages.

 The hike between the five villages was beautiful, but crowded.
 We ate well and stayed at a wonderful hotel, but as I am more of a mountain person than a beach person, this was perhaps my least favorite stop on a stellar vacation.
 Much of the time in the Cinque Terra area was spent lounging and eating, both pleasant activities, but the region certainly couldn’t compete with the culture and history of Rome and Florence, of course few places in the world can.
 Below are a couple more shots of my traveling companions, the best anyone could ask for.